Veterans & First Responders Partnerships

 Black Mental Health Alliance

-Black Mental Health Alliance’s mission is to develop, promote and sponsor trusted culturally relevant educational forums, training, and referral services that support the health and well-being of Black people and other vulnerable communities.
+The Black Mental Health Alliance’s mission is to develop, promote and sponsor trusted culturally relevant educational forums, training, and referral services that support the health and well-being of Black people and other vulnerable communities.

 Black Mental Wellness

-Black Mental Wellness provides access to evidence-based information and resources about mental health and behavioral health topics from a Black perspective, to highlight and increase the diversity of mental health professionals, and to decrease the mental health stigma in the Black community.
+The Black Mental Wellness organization provides access to evidence-based information and resources about mental health and behavioral health topics from a Black perspective, to highlight and increase the diversity of mental health professionals, and to decrease the mental health stigma in the Black community.

 The Boris Lawrence Henson Foundation (BLHF)